stolos/docs.stolos.io/_guides/work-on-a-new-feature.md

 ---
-title: Start working on a new feature
+title: Work on a new feature
 layout: page
 ---